LewisRa/CodingInterviewinRealLife/README.md

 - Feature # 7: During a user session, a user often “shops” around for a program to watch.
 During this session, we want to let them move back and forth in the history of programs they’ve just browsed.
 As a developer, you can smell a stack, right?
 But, we also want the user to be able to directly jump to the top-ranked program from the one’s they’ve browsed.

 - Feature # 8: As you beta tested feature #7, a user complained that the next and previous functionality isn’t working correctly.
-Using their session history, we want to check if our implementation is correct or indeed buggy.
+Using their session history, we want to check if our implementation is correct or indeed buggy.b